 CONS:

-- The client’s creditworthiness may affect the financing terms.
+• The client’s creditworthiness may affect the financing terms or approval.

-- There may be requirements on the volume of outstanding invoices being factored.
+• There may be minimum requirements on the volume of outstanding invoices being factored.

-- Some factors do not like to work with bonded construction companies.
+• Some factoring companies do not like to work with bonded construction companies.

 8. Merchant Cash Advance Funding (MCA):

-An MCA (also sometimes referred to as a Business Cash Advance) is a construction financing option where a lender provides a lump sum payment to a construction contractor in exchange for a percentage of the business’s future credit card or debit card sales.
-The lender recoups the advance by automatically pulling a portion of the contractor’s daily sales from their bank account until the advance, fees, and interest are repaid.
-If the contractor has solid credit/debit card sales numbers in the past, the MCA can be relatively easy to obtain.
+An MCA (also known as Business Cash Advance) is a type of loan where a lender provides a lump-sum payment to a business in exchange for a percentage of their future sales.
+They look at past sales numbers and estimate how much the contractor “should be able to afford” to pay.
+After approval, the loan payments are automatically pulled from their bank account until the advance, fees, and interest are repaid.
+If the contractor has solid and consistent deposits in the past, MCA loans can be relatively easy to obtain.

 PROS:

-- Typically focused more on the contractor’s sales volume and credit card transactions rather than credit history.
+• Approval is based primarily on the contractor’s past sales volume or credit card transactions rather than credit history.

 CONS:

-- Automated daily/weekly deductions from bank accounts or changing of credit cards can put an even bigger strain on cash flow.
+• The automated daily/weekly deductions from bank accounts or changes to credit cards can put an even bigger strain on cash flow, especially during times of inconsistent billings.

-- Lack of regulatory oversight – MCA funding may expose contractors to potential predatory lending practices.
+• Almost no regulatory oversight — MCA funding may expose contractors to potential predatory lending, even illegal practices.

-- Limited future scalability since it is typically based on the contractor’s historical sales volume.
+• Limited future scalability, especially for commercial businesses, since it is typically based on the contractor’s historical sales volume.

 9. Business Credit Cards: